 Jaime Ortiz-Pachar is a PhD student in the department of Natural Resources.
 His research takes a multidisciplinary approach to the problem of invasive species in the Galapagos Islands.
 Through a political ecology perspective his project aims to understand the effects of the invasive species discourse in the environmental governance of the Galapagos, in one hand; and in the other hand, to explore the relationship between invasive earthworms and invasive plants.
 Prior to coming to Cornell, Jaime worked for the Charles Darwin Foundation, an international NGO in the Galapagos.
 His work was related to the integration of scientific research into public policy.
 He holds a B.Sc. and an M.Sc. in Environmental Management, and Environmental Monitoring and Modelling, both from King’s College London.

 Karla Peña is a doctoral student in development sociology at Cornell University.
 Her research is in Ecuador where she studies indigenous-peasant movements and their struggle for land rights.
 Broadly, she is interested in food sovereignty, agrarian change and state-society relations in Latin America.
-She earned her B.A. in Liberal Studies from California State University Northridge (2009) and her M.S. in Natural Resources and Environment from the University of Michigan (2013).
 Karla is a Postdoctoral Provost’s Early Career Fellow in the Department of American Studies at the University of Texas, Austin, working on workers and commodity chains in Ecuador’s Agro-Export sector to the United States.
 Peña’s research combines critical development studies, political ecology, feminist methodologies, and ethnography to examine land, labor, and gender relations in Ecuador’s banana industry.

 Josh Savala is a PhD graduate from the History Department.
 He is currently an Assistant Professor of Latin American History at Rollins College in Florida specializing in: Modern Latin America, Peru, Chile, labor and working-class history, oceans in history, and social movements.
 His dissertation project looked at the relationships of solidarity and cooperation forged by and between Peruvians and Chileans in the 19th and early 20th centuries.
-His research delves into the history of medicine, labor and working class history, anarchism, gender, and the maritime world.
+His research delves into the history of medicine, labor and working-class history, anarchism, gender, and the maritime world.
 He has a new book out entitled “Beyond Patriotic Phobias: Connections, Cooperation, and Solidarity in the Peruvian-Chilean Pacific World” (June 2022).

 Darin Self is a doctoral candidate in the Government Department.
 His research focuses on how antecedent characteristics of authoritarian rule affects political and electoral institutions in democracies, causes of institutional change, and institutional determinates of populism.
 He is also interested in how we make causal inferences in politically developing states and designing new ways to measure social structure.
 His dissertation research is cross-regional and on: "Binding Contestation: How Party-Military Relations Influenced Democratization in Indonesia and Paraguay."